thewca/wca-regulations/wca-regulations-2012.md

   - 9i2) All the results of a round are considered to take place on the last calendar date of the round.
 If a regional record is broken multiple times on the same calendar date, only the best result is recognised as breaking that regional record.
   - 9i3) If the WCA Regulations for an event are changed, existing regional records stand until they are broken under the new WCA Regulations.
 - 9j) Each event must be held at most once per competition.
-- 9k) All competitors may participate in all events of a competition.
+- 9k) All competitors may participate in all events of a competition.[NOTE: I'm a bit reluctant about this.
+People who register for everything sometimes use it as an excuse to not help judge/scramble or turn up late for events because they have such a busy schedule and really wanted to take time out for lunch and/or practice.]
 - 9l) Each round must be completed before any following round of the same event starts.
 - 9m) Events must have at most four rounds.
   - 9m1) Events with 99 or fewer competitors must have at most three rounds.